Mycobacterium kansasii

 Mycobacterium kansasii is a bacterium in the Mycobacterium genus.
 It is an environmental bacteria that causes opportunistic infections in humans, and is one of the leading mycobacterial causes of human disease after tuberculosis and leprosy.

 Description

 Gram-positive, nonmotile, moderately-long to long, and acid-fast rods.

 Colony characteristics

-It forms smooth to rough colonies after 7 or more days of incubation and is considered a slow grower.
+M. kansasii forms smooth to rough colonies after 7 or more days of incubation and is considered a slow grower.

 Colonies grown in dark are nonpigmented, when grown in light or when young colonies are exposed briefly to light, colonies become brilliant yellow (photochromogenic) according to the Runyon classification of Non-Tuberculous Mycobacteria.
 Oxygen is essential for the development of the pigment.
 If grown in a lighted incubator, most strains form dark red crystals of β-carotene on the surface and inside of colony.